MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 - **SUMPRODUCT** is usually slightly faster (5 to 10 percent).

-You can use **SUMPRODUCT** for multiple-condition array formulas as follows:
+Use **SUMPRODUCT** for multiple-condition array formulas as follows:

 ```vb
   SUMPRODUCT(--(Condition1),--(Condition2),RangetoSum)